Aayush07Patil/Boston-House-Pricing-Prediction/README.md

 ## Using the Boston Housing Dataset we predict the prices of boston houses depending on most effective factors

 🛠️ Project Workflow:
-1️⃣ Data Cleaning:
+1️⃣ Data Cleaning: <br>
 Handled missing values and prepared the dataset for analysis.
 2️⃣ Feature Selection:
 Analyzed feature correlations with the target variable (MEDV: Median value of owner-occupied homes in $1000s) to identify impactful predictors.
 Excluded less relevant features like CHAS.